skiritan/aws-identity-round-robin-workshop/docs/permission-boundaries/verify.md

 You are now in the **VERIFY** phase.
 It is time to put on the hat of the web admins and test out their access.

-You should have receieved from another team the following information:
+You should have received from another team the following information:

 * IAM users sign-in link:	**https://Account_ID.signin.aws.amazon.com/console**
 * IAM user name:	**webadmin**